-- 1.1 The Council is the freehold owner of the Site, which includes a Pavilion, Play Area, Tennis Courts, Former Bowling Green and Football and Cricket pitches, which for the purposes of this report, is shown outlined red as per the attached plan at Appendix One and is the extent of the Site to be leased. - 1.2 A Community Asset Transfer (CAT) would lead to localised ownership and management of a public asset which would lead to an enhancement of the area and would promote the Site for increased use by the local community and residents. - 1.3 The Council has an agreed CAT approach to consider proposals where certain organisations and groups demonstrate they contribute significant social, economic or environmental benefits to the community benefits which can be taken in lieu of the monetary value being proposed in rent.
-The CAT approach allows proposals to be considered through an agreed governance process, including in principle support at key milestones, resulting in formal Cabinet approval. - 1.4 The proposal, by way of a detailed Business Case, has been received from the Group and was considered by Panel members at a CAT meeting and recommended to decision makers for in principle support. - 1.5 When considering proposals such as these, the Council must demonstrate the social return on investment reflects, as a minimum, the loss of any potential
+- 1.1 The Council is the freehold owner of the Mount Pleasant recreation site, outlined red as per the attached plan at Appendix One.
+The Site, which includes Tennis Courts, and land leading to the car park at Neville Turner Way situated within the wider recreation site at Mount Pleasant, for the purposes of this report, is shown on the attached plan at Appendix One. - 1.2 The facilities are currently underutilised due to the condition of the Site and would benefit from investment which would help mitigate against any Anti-Social Behaviour and vandalism as a Community Asset Transfer (CAT) would lead to localised ownership and management of a public asset resulting in an enhancement of the area, promoting the Site for increased use by the local community and residents. - 1.3 The proposal, by way of a detailed Business Case, has been received from the Parish and was considered as part of the Council's agreed Community Asset Transfer (CAT) approach allows proposals to be progressed through an agreed governance process, including in principle support at key milestones, resulting in formal Cabinet approval for a lease or freehold transfer. - 1.4 When considering proposals such as these, the Council must demonstrate the social return on investment reflects, as a minimum, the loss of any potential rent, and reasons that a rent element could impact negatively on the sustainability which may result in the management of a site becoming unsustainable.

-- rent, and reasons that a rent element could impact negatively on the sustainability which may result in the management of a site becoming unsustainable. - 1.6 The Council has been satisfied that the proposal to approve a 'less than best' transaction is based on sufficient social and economic benefit, which is stated as part of the submitted Business Case.
-The Business Case received far outweighs the monetary value that could be requested in rent and supports wider community benefits which are a direct contribution to the Council's outcomes of 'Stronger Economy' and 'Stronger Communities'. - 1.7 The proposal to set the level of rent at a peppercorn would ensure the use and management of the Site remains sustainable, with the monetary value being realised through social benefit.
-The obligations for repair and maintenance of all aspects of the Site will be that of the Group, as would all future investment opportunities. - 1.8 The Council must consider the strategic reasons in holding assets that are unable to be resourced fully to meet full operational use.
-The proposed lease will see the Site being further utilised by the Community.
-The football pitches are included in the Borough's Playing Pitch Strategy (PPS) and therefore will be protected for continued use to be hired at rate that would be accessible to the Community. - 1.9 Ward Councillors will be engaged as part of the disposal process.
+- 1.5 The Council has been satisfied that the proposal to approve a 'less than best' transaction is based on sufficient social and economic benefit, which is stated as part of the submitted Business Case.
+The Business Case received far outweighs the monetary value that could be requested in rent and supports wider community benefits which are a direct contribution to the Council's outcomes of 'Stronger Economy' and 'Stronger Communities'. - 1.6 The proposal to set the level of rent at a peppercorn would ensure the investment, use and management of the Site remains sustainable, with the monetary value being realised through social benefit.
+The obligations for repair and maintenance of all aspects of the Site will be that of the Parish, as would all future investment opportunities. - 1.7 The Council must consider the strategic reasons in holding assets that are unable to be resourced fully to meet full operational use.
+The proposed lease will see the Site being further utilised by the Community. - 1.8 Ward Councillors will be engaged as part of the disposal process.